wanted2/caineng.in/www/_posts/2021-04-03-aws-lambda-spacy-mxnet-possible-but-shouldnt.md

 **The cumbersome systems/models** are spaCy [12] and mxnet [13,14] based BERT models [11,15,16].
 spaCy is a ready-to-use Python library for linguistics tasks like NER, PoS tagging.
-Pipelines are execution units in spaCy to chain several different components such as tokenizers, ner, pos taggers, .etc.
+Pipelines are units in spaCy to chain several different components such as tokenizers, ner, pos taggers, .etc.
 Apache mxnet is a flexible and efficient library for Deep Learning.
 Hence, the size of each library is about 250 megabytes.
 Because the total size is about 500 megabytes, we need to separate it into 2 Lambdas.